 After all the changes and settings needed, click the Record button to start recording.
 ActivePresenter will record anything that happens in the blue rectangle.

 Finally, export the project to HTML5 which is the most suitable output format for interactive simulation.
 With HTML5 exporting, learners can view and interact with the contents.
+Meanwhile, if you want to create training manuals, exporting the project to document formats is here to help.

-Download ActivePresenter 8 and start to create professional simulations for your software today.
+So, download ActivePresenter 8 and start to create professional simulations for your software today.
 Feel free to email us anytime if you need support.

 More articles you may want to know: